Vyral/joe-corbisiero/_posts/2022-02-14-how-much-does-buying-a-home-cost.md

 **Does it cost money to get pre-approved?**&nbsp;

-Again, the answer is no. You can get pre-approved with as many lenders as you like and it won’t hurt your credit score to get pre-approved with multiple lenders.
+Again, the answer is no. You can get pre-approved with as many lenders as you like, and it won’t hurt your credit score.

 **What costs am I responsible for?**